Hail the Judge: Synopsis

 In 1874, an idle young man, Pao Lung Sing (Stephen Chow), is appointed as county magistrate-in-waiting, a minor governmental official, after his father, a retired governmental official, purchased the position for him.
 Because the county magistrate Chan Pak Cheung had taken leave due to illness, Pao becomes acting magistrate, accompanied by his cowardly but loyal nephew, Pao Yau Wai (Ng Man-tat), as his advisor and personal assistant.

-Pao is descendant to the famed Sung Dynasty judge Pao Ching, who is known for his impartiality.
+Pao is descendant to the famed Song dynasty judge Bao Zheng, who was known for his impartiality.
 Pao, however, is corrupt and despised by the public for his money-digging ways, but is popular with the local gentry.
 He was invited by Master Chi, a rich merchant, to attend the wedding between his tuberculosis-ridden son and Chin Lin (Sharla Cheung Man), a beautiful young woman.
 During the wedding, however, Lei Pao (known by his nickname "Panther), the top kuai of the Peking yamen, storms the occasion, claiming that the Chi family is harboring criminals on the run, who had disguised themselves as commoner guests at the wedding banquet.
 After subjugating the criminals, Lei threatens the Chi family for a bribe to be left alone, as he is also highly corrupt.
 Lei also robs the local citizenry of their material possessions using his masterful wushu techniques.
 Pao quickly shows allegiance to Lei, much to the disappointment to Master Chi, and offers to throw a banquet for Lei at the magistrate's court, promising many prostitutes.
 The offer pleases Lei, but when he arrived at the court, he is subdued by the guards.
 It turns out that Pao feigned allegiance to Lei and had planned on subduing him from causing further harm to innocent people.
 For this act, Pao is redeemed in the eyes of the county's folk.